jraby/1brc/README.md

 I also started scanning from the end of the slice.
 See [ParseFixedPoint16Unsafe](./internal/brc/parse_fixed_point.go).

-This runs in 24s on the ryzen. (`make runner.readslicefixed16unsafe` -- weird name, it isn't using unsafe, but it is not safe for all input)
+This runs in 24s on the ryzen.

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L247-L302).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L247-L302), run with `make runner.readslicefixed16unsafe` (*weird name, it isn't using unsafe, but it is not safe for all input*)

 Profiling shows:
 - 50% map access